bimberman/foundry-scripts/README.md

 # Foundry Scripts

-These are the macros my players use in game.
-Feel free to message me with suggestions for better implementations.
+These are the macros my players use in game and I'm always open to suggestions for better implementations.

 If you need to contact me, hit me up on Discord Bimberman#3448 or @ me on the Foundry Discord.

 Special thanks to @Kekilla#7036, @Kandashi (He/Him)#6698, @Crymic#9452, and the entire community for helping me along the way.

 ## Modules used